-Final presentations: Wed, Aug.
-12th, (time TBA) via BlueJeans.
+Final presentations: Thurs, Dec 14th, 10:15am, Stellar-Chance 204 (can be rescheduled as needed; this is just a placeholder; I will check with your availability, and it may be two dates depending on number of students).
 Required for students and, if at all possible, mentors.
-Date is subject to change once we see what schedules and mentor availabilities are, and may be broken up into two days if enrollment is large.
+Date subject to change once we see what schedules and mentor availabilities are; may be broken up into two days if enrollment is large.